 The year is 1,250 AC.
-Life is flourishing on the Northern Continent.
-The Lord Holders Conclave agreed to let bold men and women travel across the land, claiming Charter Stake acres.
+Life is flourishing in the lands of Pern.
+The Lord Holders Conclave agreed to let bold men and women travel to the frontier, claiming Charter Stake acres for themselves.
 New cotholds have sprung up along the rivers, roads, and coastlines.
 Each Turnover celebration seems larger and more prosperous than the last.

 Once again, the Red Star has begun to twinkle in the night sky.
 When it becomes bright and dances over the Star Stones in eight years time, there will be another Grand Gathering to celebrate freedom from Thread.

 Meanwhile, three youths beholden to Ista come of age, ready to adventure and seek their futures on Pern…

 This campaign will be narrated with the following style:

 - Genre: Low Fantasy – Supernatural powers, events, and creatures are uncommon.

 - Examples: “Dragonslayer”, “Ladyhawke”, and “The Princess Bride”.